squarefeet/THREE.TargetCamera/README.md

 Each `mode` also has a position associated with it.
 This is where the camera will try to stick to when following the target.A typical setting for the third-person mode would be behind and slightly above the target.

+Since this camera is a moving object, it needs to be updated on a per-frame basis.
+To to this, call the `update()` method from within your render loop.

 Usage
 =====